Julien Neaves – Editor

 #3 Cold War (Series 7, Eleventh Doctor)

-But the episode managed to make the Ice Warrior less interesting than he was in the days of the Second and Third Doctor making his form a survival suit and the real Ice Warrior a reptilian creature that enjoys giving people head massages.
+But the episode managed to make the Ice Warrior less interesting than he was in the days of the Second and Third Doctor by making his form a survival suit, with the real Ice Warrior being a reptilian creature that enjoys giving people head massages.
 It was supposed to be claustrophobic and scary a la Alien but it is just boring and dumb.
 If not for the Ice Warrior shout out, as dubious as it was, this episode could have taken the top/bottom spot on this list.

 #1 Fear Her (Series 2, Tenth Doctor)